x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/1-Comments-Input-Output-Errors.md

 <br>

-*NOTE*:
+`NOTE:`
-> * `>` for Windows, and `$` for Linux/MacOS are used to represent the command prompt.
+* `>` for Windows, and `$` for Linux/MacOS are used to represent the command prompt.
->    * These symbols should be omitted when typing the command on your computer.
+   * These symbols should be omitted when typing the command on your computer.

-> * If you are experiencing issues with using the `python` or `python3` commands, make sure that the executable has been added to the system path*
+* If you are experiencing issues with using the `python` or `python3` commands, make sure that the executable has been added to the system path*

 <br>